johnpenny/dotnetframework.aspnetcore.msfs-2020-api-host/README.md

 The map overlay applet is working on Win10 desktop Chrome browser, and is untested on any other platform.

+### Goals

+* A working template for REST API - SimConnect
+* A working live map web app that shows your current flight on a nice map
+* A working journey map web app that shows your logged journeys on a nice map

 ##### TODO Browser Map Overlay
 * Keep current journey in view option - to automatically keep the journey in the map bounds
 * Hide query UI completely option